Other / mixed grade configuration · Canton, OH

 What is the racial and ethnic makeup of Glenoak High School?

-The largest demographic group at Glenoak High School is White at 71.1%.
-The school serves a diverse student body in Canton, OH.
+The largest demographic group at Glenoak High School is White at 71.1% of enrollment, in Canton, OH.

 What is the Resource Investment Index for Glenoak High School?

-Glenoak High School has a Resource Investment Index of 56/100 (C) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Glenoak High School has a Resource Investment Index of 56/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page